Scream for Me Brazil

 Scream for Me Brazil is a live album by Bruce Dickinson, recorded in São Paulo, Brazil and released in 1999.
 The actual concert set list consisted of eighteen songs, but six of them were cut out from this release.
 The songs in question were three Iron Maiden songs; "Powerslave", "2 Minutes to Midnight" and "Flight of Icarus" as well as three of Dickinson's own songs; "Jerusalem", "Taking the Queen" and "Tattooed Millionaire".
 "Jerusalem" from this concert was later released on The Best of Bruce Dickinson compilation album in 2001.
+A video recording from the concert was included on the 2006 DVD Anthology.